fiwon123/fiwon123.github.io/content/_index.en.md

 draft: false
 ---

-I'm an Indie Game Developer 5+ experiences that is looking for transitioning from game development to backend and tool developer roles, focusing on languages such as Go, Python, React, or/and TypeScript.
+I'm an Indie Game Developer 5+ experiences that is looking for transitioning from game development to backend and tooling developer roles, focusing on languages such as Go, Python, React, or/and TypeScript.

 I noticed an interest in helping developers while automating some processes to speed up development, documenting solutions at work, or just thinking about a good solution.